infinitered/ignite/docs/Components-Button.md

 ### `preset`

 The `preset` prop is optional.
 This is the preset style of the button.
-It can be one of the following built in options: `default`, `filled`, `reversed`
+It can be one of the following built-in options: `default`, `filled`, `reversed`

 ```tsx
 <Button preset="default" tx="button.clickMe" />